codefellows/seattle-javascript-401d18/backend/class-14-double-mongo-resource/README.md

 ![cf](http://i.imgur.com/7v5ASc8.png) 14: Relationship Modeling
 ===

+## Daily Plan
+* Notes:
+  - Anything top of mind?

+* Code Review - TDD Refactor
+* Model Relationships - `populate`
+* Separate our Dev and Local Production environments
+* Lab Preview - Code Demo
+  - Several small iterations / refactors today

 ## Learning Objectives
 * Students will learn about realtionship modeling
-* Students will be ablue to create one to one, one to many, and many to many model relationships using a MongoDB ODM
+* Students will be ablue to create one to one, one to many, and many to many model relationships using a MongoDB ORM

 ## Resources
 * Read [mongoose populate docs](http://mongoosejs.com/docs/populate.html)